MEET THE SENIOR TEAM

 Meet Paul Vitale

-Paul Vitale joined the Toy Industry Association as Vice President, Finance & Administration effective November 5, 2007.
+Paul Vitale was named Senior Vice President, Finance & Operations at The Toy Association in 2013 after having served as Vice President, Finance & Administration since November of 2007.

-Mr. Vitale is a Certified Public Accountant with over 30 years experience.
-He has held senior financial positions in both for profit and not-for-profit organizations and spent over 10 years in public accounting with Arthur Andersen.
-Prior to joining the Toy Industry Association, Mr. Vitale was Senior Director of Finance for the Greater New York Chapter of the American Red Cross for almost six years.
+Mr. Vitale is a Certified Public Accountant and Chartered Global Management Accountant with more than 35 years experience.
+He has held senior financial positions in both for profit and not-for-profit organizations and spent more than 10 years in public accounting with Arthur Andersen.
+Prior to joining The Toy Association, Mr. Vitale was Senior Director of Finance for the Greater New York Chapter of the American Red Cross for almost six years.

 Mr. Vitale graduated magna cum laude with a Bachelor’s degree in accounting from St. John's University in New York.
 He is a member of the New York State Society of Certified Public Accountants, the American Institute of Certified Public Accountants and Financial Executives International.